-The Mahindra eKUV100, or just Mahindra eKUV is one of the anticipated new electric car launches of 2020 in India.
+The Mahindra eKUV100, or just Mahindra eKUV is one of the anticipated new electric car launches in India this financial year.
 It was scheduled to go on sale in Q2 2020 (April – June 2020), but the Coronavirus pandemic hindered the launch timetable.

 In this story we analyze the different aspects of India’s cheapest electric car.

 For the most part, the Mahindra eKUV100 looks like the petrol edition with some customary EV-style changes such as a closed-off upper grille and blue trails.
 Dark blue accent on the nose cone, headlamps, tail lamps and the wheel caps serve as identifiers.
 A unique garnish used for the headlights and tailgate, with the plaque on the latter featuring + and – signs serve as a reference to battery polarity.
 The interior design looks identical but the electric variant does have its own seat covers with blue highlights, though.

 Charging ports are located on both the front fenders.
 We don’t know the colour options Mahindra will offer for the eKUV100 yet, but we’re expecting both white and blue.
 The company showcased a white sample at Auto Expo 2020 and presented a dark blue unit in a promo video, seen below.

 Unlike the KUV100, the Mahindra electric car features various connected car solutions, such as remote door lock/unlock, cabin precooling, location tracking, remote diagnostics, driving pattern monitor, etc via a smartphone app.
 Its equipment highlights will include a 7-inch touchscreen infotainment system, steering-mounted audio controls and standard dual airbags.